 Ethyl Mercaptan is the odourant added to LPG, for safety.

-When Ethyl Mercaptan burns in air, the products are CO2, H20 and SO2.
+When Ethyl Mercaptan burns in air, the products are CO2, H20 and SO2 (combustion formula).

 Other sulphides are unlikely to form.

-There are minute amounts of Ethyl Mercaptan in the LPG vapour on combustion.
+There are minute amounts of Ethyl Mercaptan in the LPG vapour on complete combustion (complete combustion reaction formula).

-So, the amounts of these products formed are minimal when compared to the total combustion products.
+So, the amounts of these products formed are minimal when compared to the total combustion reaction products.

 Gas Appliances Maintenance

-Good maintenance helps ensure proper combustion and minimal CO generation.
+Good maintenance helps ensure a proper complete combustion chemical reaction (complete combustion reaction formula) and minimal CO generation.

 Most gas appliance manufacturers recommend routine maintenance every 12 or 24 months.